 It is also occasionally useful to have a target (program or library) depend on some other file that is not actually part of that target.
-This can be done using the DEPENDENCIES variable.
+This can be done using the \DEPENDENCIES variable.
 Each target depends on the contents of such a variable, but no further interpretation is done.

-Since these dependencies are associated to the link rule used to create the programs they should normally list files used by the link command.
-That is .\$(OBJEXT), .a, or .la files for programs; .lo and .la files for Libtool libraries; and .\$(OBJEXT) files for static libraries.
-In rare cases you may need to add other kinds of files such as linker scripts, but listing a source file in DEPENDENCIES is wrong.
-If some source file needs to be built before all the components of a program are built, consider using the BUILT_SOURCES variable (see Section 9.4 [Sources], page 84).
+Since these dependencies are associated with the link rule used to create the programs they should normally list files used by the link command.
+That is \.\$(OBJEXT), \.a, or \.la files for programs; \.lo and \.la files for Libtool libraries; and \.\$(OBJEXT) files for static libraries.
+In rare cases you may need to add other kinds of files such as linker scripts, but listing a source file in \DEPENDENCIES is wrong.
+If some source file needs to be built before all the components of a program are built, consider using the BUILT\SOURCES variable (see Section 9.4 [Sources], page 84).

-If DEPENDENCIES is not supplied, it is computed by Automake.
-The automatically-assigned value is the contents of LDADD or LIBADD, with most configure substitutions, -l, -L, -dlopen and -dlpreopen options removed.
-The configure substitutions that are left in are only '\$(LIBOBJS)' and '\$(ALLOCA)'; these are left because it is known that they will not cause an invalid value for DEPENDENCIES to be generated.
+If \DEPENDENCIES is not supplied, it is computed by Automake.
+The automatically-assigned value is the contents of \LDADD or \LIBADD, with most configure substitutions, -l, -L, -dlopen and -dlpreopen options removed.
+The configure substitutions that are left in are only '\$(LIBOBJS)' and '\$(ALLOCA)'; these are left because it is known that they will not cause an invalid value for \DEPENDENCIES to be generated.

-DEPENDENCIES is more likely used to perform conditional compilation using an AC_SUBST variable that contains a list of objects.
-See Section 8.1.3 [Conditional Sources], page 55, and Section 8.3.4 [Conditional Libtool Sources], page 60.
+\DEPENDENCIES is more likely used to perform conditional compilation using an AC\SUBST variable that contains a list of objects.
+See Section 8.1.3 [Conditional Sources], page 56, and Section 8.3.4 [Conditional Libtool Sources], page 60.

-The EXTRA__DEPENDENCIES variable may be useful for cases where you merely want to augment the automake-generated DEPENDENCIES variable rather than replacing it.
+The EXTRA\\\DEPENDENCIES variable may be useful for cases where you merely want to augment the automake-generated \DEPENDENCIES variable rather than replacing it.